seinecle/layrry-test/README.md

 - modular (JPMS)
 - platform + plugins architecture.
 Plugins should be isolated in layers.
 Their dependencies should not conflict with each other.
 The platform should be able to load / unload plugins at runtime
-- packaged with jlink or else, for distribution on Mac, Win and linux The end goal is to create a desktop app to deliver trainings, exams and certificates, starting with  Gephi certificate.
+- packaged with jlink or else, for distribution on Mac, Win and linux

+The end goal is to create a desktop app to deliver trainings, exams and certificates, starting with a Gephi certificate.
 Roadmap of the project [available here](https://docs.google.com/document/d/18rcItxpQuwdJquuEkZEHstCP41iJVsfCttqkwcC7B5w/edit?usp=sharing).

 # Development environment
 - Windows